-Jay frequently acts for public and private corporations, independent board committees, financial advisors and private equity funds in connection with acquisitions, divestitures, proxy contests and restructurings and he acts for issuers and underwriters in securities offerings in the domestic and international capital markets.
-He advises clients on the corporate and securities law issues associated with the development of structured financial products and in 2007 and 2008 he represented a committee of noteholders in connection with the restructuring of the $32 billion Canadian market for Structured Asset-Backed Commercial Paper.
-He also has acted as corporate counsel in numerous shareholder disputes, and has advised numerous family-owned and other closely held private companies on governance and succession matters.
+Jay advises clients on the corporate and securities law issues associated with the development of structured financial products, and in 2007 and 2008 he represented a committee of noteholders in connection with the restructuring of the $32 billion Canadian market for structured asset-backed commercial paper.
+He also has acted as corporate counsel in numerous shareholder disputes, and has advised a number of family-owned and other closely held private companies on governance and succession matters.

-Jay’s experience has involved transactions in the mining, real estate, technology, manufacturing, transportation, broadcasting, defence, healthcare and financial services sectors.
+Jay has experience with transactions in the mining, real estate, technology, manufacturing, transportation, broadcasting, defence, pharmaceutical, healthcare, and financial services sectors.
 Early in his career, Jay was seconded to the Corporate Finance Division of the Ontario Securities Commission, where he participated in the regulation of the capital markets and the development of Commission policies, including policies related to the regulation of derivative securities.

 Jay Hoffman has acted as counsel for:

 - Visa Canada Corporation, which provided financial support to Air Canada together with The Toronto-Dominion Bank (TD) and Canadian Imperial Bank of Commerce (CIBC) in connection with Air Canada’s acquisition of Aimia Canada Inc., owner and operator of the Aeroplan loyalty business, in a transaction valued at approximately $2.4 billion.
 Visa also entered long-term agreements with TD and CIBC to continue as network partner for credit cards issued under Air Canada’s new loyalty program.